-A lot of the wildlife in Oregon make their home near the Willamette River.
+A lot of the wildlife in Oregon resides near the Willamette River.
 Some of the mammals visitors can see on this river include beavers, black-tailed deer, minks, and otters.
 A variety of fish are native to the Willamette River including rainbow trout, walleye, crappie, and catfish among many others.

 The desert region of Oregon is home to a lot of well-known wild animals as well.
 A few of the mammals living there include mule deer, cottontail rabbits, elks, red foxes, and cougars.
 Some of the birds that inhabit the desert include yellow warblers, sage grouse, quail, swallows, and western meadowlarks.
 Desert rodents include the Ord’s kangaroo rat, canyon mouse, and the California vole.

-You may spot some of these animals as you hike one of the many breathtaking mountains of Oregon.
+You may spot some of these animals as you hike one of the many breathtaking mountains of Oregon from the Cascade mountain range.
 Some recommended locations in Oregon to observe wildlife include:

 - Silver Falls State Park